Showcase: a test article

 Dennis: Oh, what a giveaway!
 Did you hear that?
 Did you hear that, eh?
 That’s what I’m on about!
 Did you see him repressing me?
 You saw him, Didn’t you?

 A quote with a linked reference.
-If a link or ,
+If the quote contains a link, a piece of code, or ,

 (if '